Fraunhofer-ITMP/bpo/README.md

 The **current version of the ontology is 0.0.1** and can be found [here](bpo.owl).

-BPO has 189 classes and 2,207 axioms.
+BPO has officially 189 classes, only 13 are minted in the BPO namespace and probably solely because the terms requests have not been handled in a timeline compatible with your needs.

 ## Ontology Overview